Exhaustive ballot: The two-round system

 As noted above the exhaustive ballot is similar to the two-round system.
 However under the two-round system if no candidate achieves an absolute majority in the first round then, rather than just a single candidate being eliminated, all candidates are immediately excluded except the two with the most votes.
 There is then a second and final round.
 Because, at most, it requires voters to return to the polls only once, the two-round system is considered more practical for large public elections than the exhaustive ballot, and is used in many countries for the election of presidents and legislative bodies.
 However the two systems often produce different winners.
 This is because, under the two-round system, a candidate may be eliminated in the first round who would have gone on to win the contest if they had been permitted to survive to the second round.
-In Example I above the winner would not have changed if the two rounds system had been used instead of the exhaustive ballot.
-However, in Example II the two round system would have selected Nashville instead of Knoxville.
+In the example above, the two round system would have selected Nashville instead of Knoxville.

 Primary two-round system

 A nonpartisan primary election system is a variation of the two-round system which holds a pre-election, and allows the top two candidates to pass to the general election.
-It generally differs from the two-round system in two ways: (1) the first election isn't allowed to pick a winner, and (2) political parties are not allowed to limit their field using a convention or caucus.
+It generally differs from the two-round system in two ways: (1) the first election is not allowed to pick a winner, and (2) political parties are not allowed to limit their field using a convention or caucus.

 Instant-runoff voting

-In some respects the exhaustive ballot closely resembles instant-runoff voting (also known as the 'Alternative Vote').
+In some respects the exhaustive ballot closely resembles instant-runoff voting (also known as the "Alternative Vote").
 Under both systems if no candidate has an absolute majority in the first round then there are further rounds, with the candidate with the fewest votes being eliminated after each round.
 However while under the exhaustive ballot each round involves voters returning to cast a new vote, under instant-runoff, voters vote only once.
 This is possible because, rather than voting for only a single candidate, the voter ranks all of the candidates in order of preference.
-These preferences are then used to 'transfer' the votes of those whose first preference has been eliminated during the course of the count.
+These preferences are then used to "transfer" the votes of those whose first preference has been eliminated during the course of the count.

 Because the exhaustive ballot involves separate rounds of voting, voters can use the results of one round to inform how they will vote in the next, whereas this is not possible under IRV.
 Furthermore, because it is necessary to vote only once, instant-runoff voting has been used for large-scale elections in many places.